Fluffy Eggless Banana Muffins

 Step 5: Bake the muffins for 30 minutes until firm on top and golden brown.
 Let them cool in the pan for a few minutes then transfer to a wire rack to finish cooling.

-• Make sure the oven is fully preheated and do not open the oven door during baking.
+• Make sure the oven is fully preheated before the muffins go in, and avoid opening the door while they bake.

 FAQs